 From Francesca at Travel Heal Love

-I have been a massive fan since the first season of the Hell’s Kitchen show.
-I never get tired of watching Gordon Ramsey, one of the most famous chefs in the world, lose his temper over raw chicken, overcooked meat, and bizarre food combinations.
+Gordon Ramsay has five restaurants in Las Vegas, but I have been a massive fan since the first season of the Hell’s Kitchen show.
+I never get tired of watching him, one of the most famous chefs in the world, lose his temper over raw chicken, overcooked meat, and bizarre food combinations.

 So it was only natural for me when visiting Las Vegas, to dine in the famous fine dining restaurant, located in front of Caesar’s Palace, which takes its name from the TV show.